 This problem affects every one of us because it touches the food we eat and the people who serve us that food.
 Vulnerable populations are forced, lured, and deceived into situations where they endanger their own lives and work in unsafe conditions whether we see them, or not.
 They work in faraway factories, fisheries, and farms, as well as in nearby stores and restaurants, to bring us products and services we use everyday.

 What does human trafficking mean?

-Human trafficking is modern day slavery.
+Human trafficking is a form of modern day slavery.
 It has many faces and includes more situations than many people realize.
-But the common elements are clear—someone who is vulnerable being forced into prostitution, labor or services for someone else’s gain.
+But the common elements are clear — the severe exploitation of someone for the purposes of sex or labor through force, fraud or coercion.
 Victims and survivors of human trafficking include children, women and men, and come from different races and religions.